yellowdog/python-examples/README.md

 ### Task and Task Group Name Substitution

-The following numbering and naming substitutions are available for use in Task and Task Group naming, only when the Work Requirement is specified as  JSON document, i.e., they can be used in the `name` properties for Tasks and Task Groups in JSON specifications.
+The following numbering and naming substitutions are available for use in Task and Task Group naming, only within the `name` properties for Work Requirements, Task Groups and Tasks.

+In a TOML `workRequirement` section, the naming properties are `name`, `taskGoupName` and `taskName` respectively.

 The following table defines the context(s) in which each variable can be used: